MagicMirrorOrg/MagicMirror-Documentation/module-development/introduction.md

 ## Module structure

-All modules are loaded in the `modules` folder.
-The default modules are grouped together in the `modules/default` folder.
-Your module should be placed in a subfolder of `modules`.
+We have 2 folders.
+The default modules are grouped together in the `defaultmodules` folder.
+All other modules should be placed in a subfolder of `modules`.
 Note that any file or folder you create in the `modules` folder will be ignored by git, allowing you to upgrade the MagicMirror² without the loss of your files.